Abhi865625/White-Board-Web-Application/README.md

 # Run development servers

 1. Backend:-
-  - open backend directory in terminal or cmd and type `npm run dev start` to run development server
+  - open backend directory in terminal or cmd and type `npm run dev` to run development server

 2. Frontend:-
   - open frontend directory in terminal or cmd and type `npm run dev` to run development server